marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Send list of modified choices when saving
 * TWEAK: Added a summary view, for future use (code only, not visible in the configurator for now)
 * TWEAK: Possibility to disable GZIP compression of the configuration data